ethereum/devp2p/discv5/discv5-theory.md

 Since every node participating in the network acts as both client and server, a handshake can be initiated by either side of communication at any time.
-In the following definitions, we assume that node A wishes to communicate with node B, e.g. to send a FINDNODE query.
+In the following definitions, we assume that node A wishes to communicate with node B, e.g. to send a FINDNODE message.

 Node A must have a node record for node B and know B's node ID to communicate with it.
 If node A has session keys from prior communication, it encrypts its request with those keys.
 If no keys are known, it initiates the handshake by sending a packet with random content.

-    A -> B   FINDNODE encrypted with unknown key or random-packet
+    A -> B   FINDNODE message packet encrypted with unknown key

 Node B receives the initial packet, extracts the source node ID from the packet (see [encoding section]), and continues the handshake by responding with [WHOAREYOU].
 The WHOAREYOU packet contains the id-nonce value to be signed by A as well as the highest known ENR sequence number of node A's record.

-    A <- B   WHOAREYOU including id-nonce, enr-seq
+    A <- B   WHOAREYOU packet including id-nonce, enr-seq

 Node A now knows that node B is alive and is ready to perform the handshake.
-The handshake proceeds by re-sending the original request message in a [handshake packet].
+The handshake proceeds by re-sending the FINDNODE request in a [handshake packet].

 The handshake packet includes an ephemeral public key in the cryptosystem used by B's identity scheme (e.g. an elliptic curve key on the secp256k1 curve if node B uses the "v4"